stevenhua0320/diffpy.srmise/doc/manual/source/extending.rst

-.. _developers-guide-extending:
+.. _extending-srmise:

 ===================
 Extending SrMise
 ===================

-The :ref:`developers-guide-examples` give an overview of how to use SrMise with the existing peak and baseline functions.
+The :ref:`tutorial` gives an overview of how to use SrMise with the existing peak and baseline functions.
 These inherit from classes providing generic peak and baseline functionality, and from which additional peaks and baselines can be implemented.
 The process for adding new peaks and baselines is summarized below, but see the source code for additional details.

 If you implement a peak or baseline likely to be of broad interest to the PDF community, please consider submitting a pull request to the GitHub